-Current US popularity rank: #33
+Current US popularity rank: #28

 2016 US popularity rank: #24

-Current US popularity rank: #37
+Current US popularity rank: #35

 2016 US popularity rank: #47

 Elegant and vintage, Violet is back in a big way today.
-Once considered shrinking and shy, we now tend to think of this name as vibrant and bold.
+Once considered shrinking and shy, this name now feels vibrant and bold.
 Some credit goes to Downton Abbey’s inimitable Dowager Countess of Grantham, played by Dame Maggie Smith.
-There’s also Violet of The Incredibles – the teenage sister.
-The Disney-Pixar superhero family returned for a new adventure in 2018, which could boost the name even further.
+There’s also Violet of The Incredibles – the teenage sister who can turn invisible … and help save the world.

-Current US popularity rank: #75
+Current US popularity rank: #36

 2016 US popularity rank: #65

-Current US popularity rank: #79
+Current US popularity rank: #91

 2016 US popularity rank: #117

 Rock and roll royal Mick Jagger and his model wife Bianca gave this gemstone name to their daughter way back in 1971.
-While it wasn’t completely unknown in the US – and has enjoyed use for boys and girls alike over the years – it took the celebrity birth announcement to send Jade into the US Top 1000.
+While it wasn’t completely unknown in the US – and has enjoyed use for boys and girls alike over the years – the celebrity birth announcement sent Jade into the US Top 1000.
 Since then, it’s helped spark the rise of spin-off names like Jada and Jayden, but it’s also found a place as a modern, but not invented, gemstone name for a daughter.

-Current US popularity rank: #130
+Current US popularity rank: #107

 2016 US popularity rank: #122